benji6/jsml-parse/README.md

 jsmlParse takes jsml objects or an array of jsml objects to manipulate the DOM.

 ##jsml Structure
-properties of a jsml object (all are optional):
+properties of a jsml object.
+All are optional and where callbacks are allowed count will be passed is as the first argument:

-- tag - corresponds to html tag
+- tag - corresponds to html tag.
-- text - text to be appended to the element, can be a function, in which case id is set to the return value.
+- text - text to be appended to the element, can be a function, in which case id is set to the return value and count is passed as the first variable.
-- id - element id, can be a function, in which case id is set to the return value.
+- id - element id, can be a function, in which case id is set to the return value and count is passed as the first variable.
-- class - element class name, can be a function, in which case id is set to the return value.
+- class - element class name, can be a function, in which case id is set to the return value and count is passed as the first variable.
 - children - either a single jsml object or an array of jsml objects to be appended to the current DOM element.
-- count - number of elements to be created
+- count - number of elements to be created.
 - callback - function to call on created DOM element(s).
 Currently takes three arguments as follows:
 ```javascript
 var callback = function(element, parentNode, index) {